april/textual-theme-Equinox/README.md

-textual-technical-theme
+textual-theme-technical
 =======================

-An update to the nox theme for Textual 5:
+A massive overhaul of the nox theme for Textual 5:

 ![Preview Image](http://i.imgur.com/xgOvbEA.png)
 (with Monaco 11pt, the recommended font)

-textual includes the following changes:
+**technical** includes the following changes:
-* Update the nick color generation to avoid garish/high-contrast colors (red on black), or low-contrast (dark blue on black)
+* Update the nick color generation to avoid garish/high-contrast colors (red on black), or low-contrast (dark blue on black).
 * Nick consolidation, where consecutive message from the same person only cause their nick to appear once.
 Similarly, it will squash repeated topics (which happens on frequent reconnects), and repeated modes.
-It should also hide self-join messages.
+It should also hide self-join/part messages, and automatically clear away old disconnect messages once you reconnect to a channel.
 * Update the stylesheet to make the text mildly less contrasty (more black to background, more gray to text), and dozens of other style tweaks.
-* Disabling the default behavior of Textual to jump down to the bottom of a view (channel) when it becomes active
+* Disabling the default behavior of Textual to jump down to the bottom of a view (channel) when it becomes active.

-Changes should only appear in design.css, scripts,js, LICENSE, and README.md, but this is a complete theme.

 ## Install Instructions (Local):
 1. Download the the theme by clicking the "Download Zip" button on the right-hand side.